 Fact: Believing that only your borrowing amount and interest rate determine your monthly mortgage-related payments can get you into trouble.
 Things like property taxes and homeowner’s insurance can add several hundred dollars to your overall monthly expenditure for a home.
 A CIS Home Loan representative can help you identify and calculate these sometimes forgotten-about expenses so you’re not caught short each month.

 Be sure to factor in all expenses when buying a home.

-Myth #12: Paying off a mortgage as quick as possible is always best
+Myth #12: Paying off a mortgage as quickly as possible is always best

 Paying off loans with higher interest rates first can be a better financial strategy than paying off a mortgage at a lower interest rate.

-Myth #13: Bankruptcy, judgements, or collections prevent you from getting a mortgage
+Myth #13: Bankruptcy, judgments, or collections prevent you from getting a mortgage

 Fact: It is true that a minimum number of years have to pass before you can secure a mortgage after declaring a Chapter 7 or 11 bankruptcy.
 But if you have a bankruptcy or judgment, talk with a CIS Home Loan representative about the steps you may be able to take to secure future financing.

-There are steps you may be able to take to secure future financing after going through bankruptcy, judgements, or collections.
+There are steps you may be able to take to secure future financing after going through bankruptcy, judgments, or collections.